 Even in the house where I used to live, in Luton, there came to live too 3 polish people, plumbers and all of them related: two brothers and the brother-in-law of them two.
 Absolutely lovely people, very friendly and with a beautiful heart, each and every single one of them.
 Yet, they were all living cramped in the same tiny room, driving a minuscule red Opel Corsa from where they came from Poland, carrying with them ALL of the food they'll ever need in England.
 They had everything frozen, and the only consumption they'll do in the UK was to buy milk, bread and petrol... that was it.
 They were operating in survival mode, and is not their fault, they were brought up during the austerity communism era, when this motto was ruling: maximum production with minimum use of resources

-Situations like that where happening all over the country, and this is how British people began to be fed up with immigrants, having the feeling that they were abusing the system without making any contributions.
-Quite a few times, to my disbelieve, I've been called a "good immigrant" while they were referring to the newly joined countries citizens as "bad immigrants", as well as to other "bad immigrants" who came here with their families seeking benefits.
+Situations like that were happening all over the country, and this is how British people began to be fed up with immigrants, having the feeling that they were abusing the system without making any contributions.
+Quite a few times, to my disbelieve, I was called a "good immigrant" while they were referring to the newly joined countries citizens as "bad immigrants", as well as to other "bad immigrants" who came here with their families seeking benefits.
 It is sad to hear all of these things, inevitably fuel for xenophobia and food for Brexiteers.
 The weeks before the Brexit vote, 23rd June 2016, posters like the picture below were very popular, clearly xenophobic, far away from the true and intrinsically pro-nazi, but very effective to steer people with no critical thinking

 More manipulation: An idiotic-lie, somebody posing with a picture of refugees being escorted while crossing Slovenia to Croatia, nothing to do with immigrants coming to the UK

 I was here in London during the referendum, and as I mentioned before I'm not a person who watches the news often.
 Yet, I clearly noticed that the media was putting a lot more of weight on the Leave vote than on the Remain, what was going on?
 It was a roller-coaster of weeks, with the famous NHS bus and its message: "We send the EU £350 million a week, let's fund out NHS instead" going around.
-That later on proved to be a complete lie.
+That message, later on, proved to be a complete lie.
 How could they let this happened?
 The lied to everyone working on the NHS, who surely voted to Leave based on the advert of that bus.
 Democracy? is it a democracy is your vote is based upon lies?
 About 1.3 million people work on the NHS in the UK, and the difference of votes counted the day of the referendum between the Remain Vote and the Leave Vote was of 1.2 million... could a deceiving advert on a bus have been the direct cause of the Leave Vote to win?
 A few foolish words that impact on the lives of a whole generation... how ironic it has to be coming from the NHS, founded with the aim to save people

 I can tell you a couple of things about the NHS: once I spend about 9 days at Northwick Park Hospital, North London, due to an infection on my elbow.
 During all these days I only saw... once! a mop, somebody cleaning the floor of the share room I was hospitalised in.
-In contrast, if you go to any hospital in Spain, they are constantly clearing the room, killing bacterias and sanitising everything.
+In contrast, if you go to any hospital in Spain, they are constantly clearing the room, killing bacteria and sanitising everything.
 I am alive thanks to my girlfriend at that time, she first of all took me to the hospital and, during those 9 days I was in bed, she spotted that the nurses had missed my critical medication... twice!
 I was too dull to say anything, but my girlfriend had a go at them: how could you forget the antibiotics doses of someone who can potentially have the arm amputated otherwise?
 How can the NHS be run like this?
 Where staff neglected, not cleaning rooms and forgetting medication, or where they over stretch and under pressure?
 That happened was back in 2012, in the middle of the austerity promoted by the Tories and to which we now blame Europe.
 How will the NHS look in the future, without those £350 millions what were a lie? and without any workforce coming from European countries to replace and help the exhausted workers of hospitals and care centers?
 The future does indeed looks bleak with Brexit

 The "Brexit, the movie" uses old techniques to trick people into their line of thought, like having prestigious individual talking to the camera but from different angles, sometimes they are on the left, other times on the right, as if they were providing a wide view of the topic in discussion, and never looking directly to the viewer, pretending in that manner to gain their position by "indirect influence".
 We all know that indirect influence (you hear somebody say something good about a product, and you believe it) is more powerful that direct influence (a sales person is selling you a product, face to face, and you don't trust it) at the time of manipulating media.
 The scene that makes me laugh the most, however, is when Martin Durkin asks at minute 5:35 the following question to random people in Brussels: